 What Is a Chemical Peel Good For?

-Just by the name, you know chemicals are involved in this treatment.
+Just by the name, you know chemical peel are involved in this treatment.
 Indeed, a solution is applied to your face to remove the skin’s outer layers.
 This works to resurface your skin, delivering an appearance that looks more refreshed and vibrant.

 Specific conditions this treatment can improve include: